- $80 Service call to North Seattle

 - $25 to set up an electronic lock

-- $75/hour to program and teach you how to use your lock.
+- $95/hour to program and teach you how to use your lock.

 Newer electronic locks offer the homeowner a lot of possibilities that aren’t usually available with strictly mechanical locks.
 If you are considering getting an electronic lock there is a lot to consider.
 The more bells and whistles you want, the more the lock will end up costing you so it is important to think about what you will actually need.
 Features you want may include:

-- Key override (so a building masterkey will work)
+- Key override (so a building masterkey will work except smartkey locks which can’t be masterkeyed)

 - Keyless access